Gary Keller (saxophonist): Career

 Keller is the founder of the Miami Saxophone Quartet.
 He is a member of the South Florida Jazz Orchestra.
 He has performed at clubs and jazz festivals, and lectured about jazz and music performance at colleges and universities in the United States, Japan, and Europe. numerous national and international recordings, television shows, Broadway pit orchestras.

 Keller made his debut solo recording in 1999, Blues For An Old New Age.
 Saxophone Journal has called Keller an "admired and respected as a virtuoso performer and world class educator.”

 “Keller’s tunes are an exemplary bunch…A thinkers delight…extremely well done,” according to The Penguin Guide to Jazz on CD.
 He appeared on the July/August 2002 cover of Saxophone Journal, a trade publication.

-He lectures and teaches at schools around the world, and has been an Artist in Residence at the Johannes Gutenberg-Universität, Mainz and has taught and performed at the Thomas Jefferson Institute, the University of Brasilia, Brasilia, Brazil, and the IASJ Summer Workshop at the Souza Lima Conservatory in São Paulo, Brazil, among others.
+He lectures and teaches at schools around the world, and has been an Artist in Residence at the Johannes Gutenberg-Universität, Mainz and has taught and performed at the Thomas Jefferson Institute, the University of Brasília, Brasília, Brazil, and the IASJ Summer Workshop at the Souza Lima Conservatory in São Paulo, Brazil, among others.